augietcunningham-afk/Kcalbeloh-Volumetrics-Continued/README.md

 Feel free to edit and use these however you may wish, as long as you don't sell these configs, as that is illegal. :)

 (DISCLAIMER: NONE OF THESE MODS ARE MY OWN.
 I USE THEM UNDER MIT LICENSE.)
-(The Paid Volumetric Clouds mod is a dependency, and no assets are used in any way in this code.)
+(The Paid Volumetric Clouds mod is a dependency, and no assets are redistributed in any way in this mod.)